seanf316/P2-Movie-Buff-Or-Bluff/README.md

     -   #### Colour Scheme

         -   I wanted the color scheme to be simple but ascetically pleasing.
-I chose 4 colors that where implemented across all the site pages and they contrast well together.
+I chose 4 colors that were implemented across all the site pages and they contrast well together.
         ![Coolors Image](/docs/readme/coolors.png)

     -   #### Typography

         -   The Poppins font is the main font used throughout the website with Sans Serif as the fallback.
-I used variations of font weight for the headers and and question text etc.
+I used variations of font weight for the headers and question text etc.

 *   ### Wireframes